VanshChamp/Analog-Electronics-Butterworth-Filter/README.md

 Applications: A discussion of real-world applications in audio signal processing, biomedical instrumentation, and communication systems.

-Included File:
+# Included File:

 AE_Term_Paper_23BEC026_23BEC27.docx: The full term paper document.

-Repository Files
+# Repository Files
 AE_Report_23BEC026_23BEC027.docx: The project report on the 1st-order filter implementation.

 AE_Term_Paper_23BEC026_23BEC27.docx: The term paper on 1st and 2nd-order filters.

 .gitignore: Excludes irrelevant files from the repository.

-Connect with Us
+Connect with Me
 Feel free to connect with me on LinkedIn to discuss digital and analog electronics or other projects!